nuxt/nuxt/docs/content/3.docs/3.deployment/99.presets/node.md

 ::list

 - Compatible with many Node.js servers
-- Drop-in usage with express or native http server
+- Drop-in usage with express or native HTTP server
 - Loads only the chunks required to render the request for optimal cold start timing
 ::